-By focussing on principles and offering customization to groups, Technical Writing for Professionals is intended for a very wide array of students (working professionals, university students, government, First Nations… we have even had journalists and editors take the course).
+By focussing on principles and offering customization to groups, TWP is intended for a very wide array of students (working professionals, university students, government, First Nations… we have even had journalists and editors take the course).
 Anyone that writes (or reviews) technical material as part of their duties.
-Junior and Intermediate staff will receive that sound grounding in writing principles they have not receive to this point in their training, and more experienced writers will pick up tips and tricks to make the process more efficient and enjoyable.
+Junior and Intermediate staff will receive that sound grounding in writing principles they have not received to this point in their training, and more experienced writers will pick up tips and tricks to make the process more efficient and enjoyable.

-The potential student is anyone that has to complete technical writing as part of their work… but wish to improve, become more effective at the communication, or long to have more fun doing it.
+The potential student is anyone that has to complete technical writing as part of their work… but wishes to improve, become more effective at communication, or long to have more fun doing it.

 There are no formal prerequisites.
 A standard college or university English course or previous experience writing reports is recommended.